-The serum phosphorus test measures the amount of phosphate in the blood.
+The phosphorus blood test measures the amount of phosphate in the blood.

-This test is performed to see how much phosphorus in your blood.
+This test is ordered to see how much phosphorus is in your blood.
 Kidney, liver, and certain bone diseases can cause abnormal phosphorus levels.

 Normal values range from 2.4 - 4.1 milligrams per deciliter (mg/dL).

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.

 Higher than normal levels (hyperphosphatemia) may be due to many different health conditions.
 Common causes include:

 Lower than normal levels (hypophosphatemia) may be due to: